 And Call Him George: The Russian puts his arm around the shoulder of one of the guys assigned to escort him for reassurance, and it kills him.

-Author Appeal: Garth Ennis' run prior the MAX print of series.
-His distaste for Catholicism is shown with the psycho priest, while his dislike for popular masked super heroes is shown in a fight with Frank vs. The Russian where Spider Man steps in; all Spidey does is get the shit kicked out of him and act like a human shield for Frank.
+Author Appeal: Garth Ennis' run prior to the MAX series.
+His distaste for Catholicism is shown with the psycho priest, while his dislike for popular masked super heroes is shown in a fight with Frank vs. The Russian where Spider-Man steps in; all Spidey does is get the shit kicked out of him and act like a human shield for Frank.

 Badass Normal: Castle has no superpowers of his own, and typically most of his foes are either just mooks or other badass normals.
 However, he has gone toe-to-toe with various superheroes and villains in the past.

-Black Comedy: Shows up from time to time throughout the character's history, but Ennis's 90s run is built on it.
+Black Comedy: Shows up from time to time throughout the character's history, but Ennis's early 2000s run is built on it.

 Punisher: Gunfight in the morgue rule one.
 Don't hide behind the thin guy.

 Blood Knight: Why does Frank kill?
 33% for revenge, 33% for justice, and 33% because he likes it; the remaining 1% is just plain crazy.